BlankParenthesis/PxlsNetworking/core.md

 ## /info
 ### GET
-Information about the server implementation.
+Gets information about the server implementation.
 #### Response
 ```typescript
 {